 - After the initial office visit, your dentist and Candid’s team monitor your progress remotely — a more streamlined process than braces, which require office visits every few weeks.

-- Using their CandidMonitoring service, you’ll send digital scans of your teeth to your dentist and Candid’s team every 14 days, so they can evaluate your progress, assess any issues, and make adjustments if necessary.
+- Using their CandidMonitoring service, you’ll send digital scans of your teeth to your dentist and Candid’s team every 14 days so they can evaluate your progress, assess any issues, and make adjustments if necessary.

-- Just like braces, Candid’s treatment plans can move all of the teeth in your dental arches, including the molars, when necessary.
+- Just like braces, Candid’s treatment plans can move all the teeth in your dental arches, including the molars, when necessary.
 This makes them a more comprehensive option than fully at-home options.

 Cons